chutsu/ditto/docs/how_does_it_work.md

 ## Other
-`mdoc` also performs other magick as well, such as :
+`ditto` also performs other magick as well, such as :

 - Normalizing paths
 - Creating page anchors automatically